10 exposures stitched, Canon EF-S 17-55mm f/2.8 IS USM @ 35mm

 For the past few years I find myself wishing that I’d spent more time in the Mt.
 Baker-Snoqualmie National Forest photographing the peaks in the Cascade Range.
 The classic/cliche Picture Lake is awesome and can yield interesting photographic moments almost every time but the wide range of possibilities from up at Artist Point make it more appealing to me.
 The trouble is the road remains snow covered until sometime in July (this year it opened on the 30th of July – a bit late).
 As the road closes with the first major snowfall, this year in late October – this isn’t a lot of time to enjoy it.
 I live only an hour away just north of the border in Canada but always seem to get caught doing other things.
 At this time of year I know I will be waiting at least 7 months until I can get back to Artist Point.
 Editing images like this always give me ideas as to what I want to do next time I am there… but so long to wait!

 This panorama is from Artist Point looking north into the Cascade Range peaks north west of Mt.
 Shuksan.
 The peaks are (from left to right): Mt.
 Herman (foreground), Tomyhoi Peak, Canadian Border Peak, American Border Peak, Mt.
 Larrabee, Winchester Mountain, Goat Mountain, Goat Mountain East Peak, and Mt.
 Sefrit.

 If only the last light of the day lasted longer!

-Tags: alpenglow, american border peak, artist point, canadian border peak, Canon EF-S 17-55mm f/2.8 IS USM, goat mountain, goat mountain east, kulshan ridge, mt. baker-snoqualmie national forest, mt. herman, mt. larabee, mt. sefrit, tomyhoi peak, winchester mountain
+Tags: alpenglow, american border peak, artist point, canadian border peak, Canon EF-S 17-55mm f/2.8 IS USM, goat mountain, goat mountain east, kulshan ridge, mt. baker-snoqualmie national forest, mt. herman, mt. larabee, mt. sefrit, panorama, tomyhoi peak, winchester mountain